bn0x/twitchtips/_posts/2014-05-19-chat-moderation-bots.md

 While the image above might be slightly overdone, it is a common thing that I regularly see in a lot of streams - people overuse a bots features, in a way that makes chat dominated by a bot.
 <br>
-This is one of the key reasons why it is recommended not to use a bot for small channel.
+This is one of the key reasons why it is recommended not to use a bot for small channels.
 A good rule you can apply to autoreplies and similar: if more than one automatically repeated bot message is visible at a single point in time, you are overdoing it.

 #### DO: